 Through significant advances in both software and hardware, our teachers and pastoral staff are able to take a greater level of control over pupils' school devices.
 In the classroom this is through the use of Apple's Classroom app and using Bluetooth technology which enables teachers to control the use of apps and the network.
 This reduces the level of digital distraction, thereby increasing the emphasis on the iPad as a tool for learning.

-From September 2018, iPads will be supplied by the School on a lease agreement and, as part of a termly hire cost, a protective case, security software and an iPad protection scheme covering accidental damage, fire and theft (but not loss) are included.
+iPads will be supplied by the school on a lease agreement and, as part of a termly hire cost, a protective case, security software and an iPad protection scheme covering accidental damage, fire and theft (but not loss) are included.
 These devices should be used for school work only and will be configured and distributed to new pupils at the start of term.

-The School also supplies pupils with relevant educational apps and online text books and can restrict VPNs (Virtual Private Networks) and apply age-related security and filtering systems.
-It will not be possible for pupils to access games and social media via these school devices.
+The school also supplies pupils with relevant educational apps and online text books and can restrict VPNs (Virtual Private Networks) and apply age-related security and filtering systems.

 What if I already have an iPad?

 All new pupils will need to participate in this scheme to access a device that can be used in class.
-If your child already owns an iPad, he or she can use this for non-school purposes.
+If your child already owns an iPad, they can use this for non-school purposes.
 In connecting to the school network these personal devices will be protected by the same security and filtering systems.

 What model iPad will it be?